 Our Analysis and Test Results

 When it comes to great outdoor gear, Yakima has always been a force to be reckoned with.
-With decades of experience designing racks for a multitude of toys, cargo boxes, and gear baskets, it only makes sense that they'd jump into the rooftop tent game.
-Their first tent, the Skyrise Medium, is awesome.
+With decades of experience designing racks, cargo boxes, and gear baskets, it only makes sense that they'd jump into the rooftop tent game.
+Their first tent, the SkyRise Medium, is awesome.
 It's convenient, it's comfortable, and the Yakima design team has thought of small details that make car camping easier than ever.

 Space and Comfort

-The Skyrise is fairly comfortable and spacious.
-One thing that we loved about the Skyrise is that if you aren't using the rainfly, there are unobstructed views out of every window.
-Some tents have the window awnings attached to the canopy, but the Skyrise awning is completely removable.
-With the rainfly removed the tent is nearly completely open air, and it barely feels like you're in a tent at all.
-Another very cool feature is that the rainfly has clear windows so that you can have a view of the sky even in a storm.
+The SkyRise is fairly comfortable and spacious.
+One thing we love is that if you aren't using the rainfly, there are unobstructed views out of every window.
+Some tents have window awnings attached to the canopy, but the SkyRise awning is completely removable.
+With the rainfly removed, the tent is nearly completely open air, and it barely feels like you're in a tent at all.
+Another very cool feature is that the rainfly has clear windows so that you can view the sky even in a storm.

-If headroom is a big deal for you, the Skyrise might not be the best choice.
-At only 48", it has the smallest maximum inside height of any tent in our review.
+If headroom is a big deal for you, the SkyRise might not be the best choice.
+At only 48 inches, the maximum inside height is on the shorter side.
 Yakima does separately sell an annex for the SkyRise, but it doesn't cover the ladder.
 So, if you're camping in a storm, your ladder will be wet and slippery.

-While not the most durable, this tent's quality design and workmanship are apparent and will undoubtedly help to extend the life of this model.
-It is not cheaply made at all.
-Other models just have more beefy canopies and flys.
+While not the most durable, this tent's quality design and workmanship are apparent and will undoubtedly help to extend its life.
+It is not cheaply made at all; other models just have beefier components.

 Ease of Conversion

-One of the best parts of owning a rooftop tent is that it takes a matter of a few minutes to set your camp up.
-The Skyrise Medium is one of the easiest tents to convert from travel mode to camping.
-You just undo a few clips, unzip some zippers, and then tear the Velcro cover off.
+One of the best parts of owning a rooftop tent is that it takes just a few minutes to set your camp up.
+The SkyRise Medium swaps easily from travel mode to camp mode.
+You just undo a few clips, unzip some zippers, and then tear the velcro cover off.
 It has a telescoping ladder that easily adjusts to the proper height, and without the rainfly, there are no poles to attach.

 Ease of Assembly and Installation

-The Skyrise is one of the easiest to assemble, and once assembled, it is the most painless to install.
-Unlike the other tents that come with metric wrenches, the Yakima comes with easy to use Allen wrenches which make tightening bolts in confined areas simple.
-One of the best features that the Skyrise offers is that the mounting is a tool-free, quick release system.
-If you don't own tools or if you're going to be taking your tent off of your vehicle on a regular basis, then this is the tent for you.
-Also, this is the only tent that we tested that comes with the option to mount your tent so that it unfolds "out the back."
-All of the other tents require custom modification of the mounting tracks.
+Of the models that require assembly, the SkyRise is one of the easiest to put together.
+Once this model is assembled, it's also one of the easiest to install.
+Unlike the other tents that come with metric wrenches, the Yakima has easy-to-use Allen wrenches, making tightening bolts in confined areas simple.
+One of the best features of the SkyRise is that the mounting is a tool-free, quick-release system.
+If you don't own tools or if you're going to be taking your tent off of your vehicle regularly, then this is the tent for you.
+Also, this is the only tent we tested that comes with the option to mount your tent so that it unfolds "out the back."
+All of the other tents require custom modification or drilling of the mounting tracks.

-The quick release system does have some limitations.
+The quick-release system does have some limitations.
 The tracks don't reach as far as the end of the tent floor like other models we tested.
-We ended up having to move our crossbars closer together than other models to mount this tent.
+We had to move our crossbars closer together than other models to mount this tent.
 This isn't a big deal, but if you have a wider, longer rack that isn't adjustable, this tent might not work for you.

-The cover on the Skyrise is straightforward to take off.
-After a few zippers and clips, you can tear the Velcro closures apart and it's ready to roll up.
-Yakima also thought to include straps to keep it rolled up and out of the way so that you can still access your car doors or truck bed.
+The cover on the SkyRise is straightforward to take off.
+After a few zippers and clips, you can tear the velcro closures apart, and it's ready to roll up.
+Yakima also thought to include straps to keep it rolled up and out of the way so you can still access your car doors or truck bed.
 However, it's not the easiest cover to put back on.
-The three sides of Velcro are a bit hard to align properly and can get a bit frustrating.
-Having to attach Velcro, zip four zippers, and clip four clips is not the easiest system.
+The three sides of velcro are a bit hard to align properly and can be frustrating.
+Having to attach velcro, zip four zippers, and clip four clips is not the easiest system.

-The Skyrise is for somebody that wants the process of the assembly and installation or removal from their vehicle to be simple.
-If you don't own tools and don't care to, the tool-free mounting system makes life easy.
-The Skyrise is also secure.
-If you live in a heavily populated area or know that you're going to be leaving your vehicle at the trailhead, it's nice to know that your tent is locked to your rack.
+The Yakima SkyRise is one of the more valuable tents we tested.
+These tents appear very similar on paper, but this one has some great features like the tool-free mounting system, the locks, and the rainfly windows.
+This tent is for somebody who wants the assembly and installation or removal process from their vehicle to be simple.
+The tool-free mounting system makes life easy if you don't own tools and don't care to.
+The SkyRise is also secure.
+If you live in a heavily populated area or know you will be leaving your vehicle at the trailhead, it's nice to know that your tent is locked to your rack.

-The Skyrise by Yakima is an outstanding rooftop tent.
-It's comfortable, it's affordable, and Yakima is a name that you know you can trust.
-If you want a tent that's easy to install or take off of your vehicle, this is the obvious choice.
+The Yakima SkyRise is a great rooftop tent.
+It's comfortable, affordable, and Yakima is a name you know you can trust.
+This is the obvious choice if you want a tent that's easy to install or take off of your vehicle.

 — Ross Patton